orestesleal/ethernet_macVendor/README.md

   all is done the OUIs on the input mac file will be matched against the OUIs in the oui.txt file to find the vendor.

+  NOTE: this small hobby project is developed on FreeBSD 11.2
+        for that reason the http client in C might not build or work on any other unix-like OS since it make uses of at least one FreeBSD specific flag for getaddrinfo(2) I plan to fix this soon, it works, however in OpenBSD and NetBSD but not on Linux.

   Orestes Leal Rodriguez, 2018 <olealrd1981@gmail.com>